MANAGEMENT AND ACCOUNTING WEB

 The integration of strategy and culture in the development of control systems is a very complex process in which the company must seek to understand the perceptions and motivations of its citizens so that the company's goals will become the goals of the strategic business units.

-1 For more on Hofstede's cultural dimensions, see the Accounting & Culture summary.
+1 For more on Hofstede's cultural dimensions, see the Cushing summary below.

-2 See the Reiter summary for an interesting article related to the masculinity vs. femininity dimension.
+2 See the Reiter summary below for an interesting article related to the masculinity vs. femininity dimension.